Skip to main content

 How do I create a custom report?

-1. Access the Reports Section: Navigate to the 'Reports' page in BoldTrail BackOffice.
+1. To create a custom report, navigate to the Reports page in BoldTrail BackOffice.

 2. Add a New Report: Click the 'Add Report' button to create a new report.
 The report will automatically appear under the 'Custom Report' heading.